BC-CSCI1103/f22/resources/systemsetup.md

    ```

    If you see *"Hello World!"*, great!
 Press on.
 If you don't, something is amiss, contact a course staffer.

+---

+*Start of Copied from Clarkson@Cornell*

+**Double Check OCaml**

+If you’re having any trouble with your installation, follow these double-check instructions.
+Some of them repeat the tips we provided above, but we’ve put them all here in one place to help diagnose any issues.

+First, reboot your computer.
+We need a clean slate for this double check.

+Second, run utop, and make sure it works.
+If it does not, here are some common issues:

+Are you in the right Unix prompt?
+On Mac, make sure you are in whatever Unix shell is the default for your Terminal: don’t run bash or zsh or anything else manually to change the shell.
+On Windows, make sure you are in the Ubuntu app, not PowerShell or Cmd.

+Is the OPAM environment set?
+If utop isn’t a recognized command, run eval $(opam env) then try running utop again.
+If utop now works, your login shell is somehow not running the right commands to automatically activate the OPAM environment; you shouldn’t have to manually activate the environment with the eval command.
+Probably something went wrong earlier when you ran the opam init command.
+To fix it, follow the “redo” instructions below.

+Is your switch listed?
+Run opam switch list and make sure a switch named cs3110-2022fa is listed, that it has the 4.14.0 compiler, and that it is the active switch (which is indicated with an arrow beside it).
+If that switch is present but not active, run opam switch cs3110-2022fa then see whether utop works.
+If that switch is not present, follow the “redo” instructions below.

+Redo Instructions: Remove the OPAM directory by running `rm -r ~/.opam`.
+Then go back to the OPAM initialization step in the instructions way above, and proceed forward.
+Be extra careful to use the exact OPAM commands given above; sometimes mistakes occur when parts of them are omitted.
+Finally, redo the double check: reboot and see whether utop still works.

+**Important**

+You want to get to the point where utop immediately works after a reboot, without having to type any additional commands.

+*End of Copied from Clarkson@Cornell*

+---

 ### 4. Add Support for Graphical Programs